azuline/pixi/README.md

   --help  Show this message and exit.

 Commands:
-  auth    Log into Pixiv and generate a refresh token. config  Edit the config file. image   Download an image by URL or ID.
+  artist    Download illustrations of an artist by URL or ID. auth      Log into Pixiv and generate a refresh token. bookmark  Download illustrations bookmarked by a user. config    Edit the config file. failed    View illustrations that failed to download. illust    Download an illustration by URL or ID. wipe      Wipe the saved history of downloaded illustrations.
 ```

 ## Usage